BSO

 At Amherst's Food for Thought Bookstore today they had a meeting of Zinesters.

-But the rise of websites and then blogs killed the zines, or so it seemed, yet as this afternoon's zine revival in Amherst showed the zine is still very much alive among the most extreme publishers.
+But the rise of websites and then blogs mostly killed the zines, or so it seemed, yet as this afternoon's zine revival in Amherst showed, the zine scene is still very much alive among the most devoted publishers.
 Here's one of them, Katie Omberg.

-But the biggest event of the day was the annual Extravaganja rally for the legalization of marijuana, a patriotic event calling for freedom for all astronauts of inner space.
+But the biggest event of the day was the annual Extravaganja rally on the Amherst Common for the legalization of marijuana, a patriotic event calling for freedom for all astronauts of inner space.

 Counterculture comedian Norman Bie, who once counted among his fans Jerry Garcia, was there in full regalia.